KeyboardCowboy/orion/README.md

 ## Libraries
 Orion integrates various 3rd party libraries:

+### Required
+These must be installed for Orion to work
+- [Bourbon](http://bourbon.io) for CSS3 and multi-vendor support

+### Optional
+Some libraries must be installed on your system in order to be used.
+- [Zen Grids](http://zengrids.com) for responsive grid layouts
+- [Sassy Buttons](http://jaredhardy.com/sassy-buttons/) for fun button styles

 ### Included
 Some libraries are included in Orion and are loaded automatically.
 - [Typeplate, v1.1.2](http://typeplate.com/) for typography
 - [Normalize, v2.1.3](http://necolas.github.io/normalize.css/) for cross browser consistency

-### Installed
-Some libraries must be installed on your system in order to be used.
-- [Bourbon](http://bourbon.io)* for CSS3 and multi-vendor support
-- [Zen Grids](http://zengrids.com) for responsive grid layouts

-*Bourbon is required for Orion to work at all.